-Environmental considerations were not the only reasons land was placed in the CRP and it will not be the only factor considered when land owners decide future use.
+Environmental considerations were not the only reasons land was placed in the CRP and it will not be the only factor considered when landowners decide future uses.
 Many acres are enrolled in the program, because of water availability, crop rotation, or pesticide use and availability problems.
-Water availability, in particular, is a major concern in future plans for the respondent's agricultural operations.
+Water availability, in particular, is a major concern in future plans for respondents' agricultural operations.

-The CRP also supports farm prices by reducing agricultural production.
-The CRP accomplishes this goal, a benefit according to the respondents.
-Farm prices and profitability weigh heavily on the respondent's decision making process for the future of their agricultural operations.
+The CRP also supports farm prices by reducing agricultural production, a benefit according to the respondents.
+Farm prices and profitability weigh heavily on the respondents' decision-making processes for the future of their agricultural operations.
 An additional consideration in these future plans is the level of government support, particularly among those that would extend their current CRP contracts.
-Income stability is also benefit to CRP contract holders and influences producers' decisions on their future agricultural planning decisions.
-Given the importance of agricultural income, it is not surprising that providing a constant income for the contract holder rates as an important benefit of the CRP.
+Income stability is also a benefit to CRP contract holders and influences producers' decisions on their future agricultural planning decisions.
+Given the importance of agricultural income, it is not surprising that providing a constant income for the contract holder rates is an important benefit of the CRP.

 With the benefits of the CRP there are costs.

 The direct cost of the program is the cost to the federal government and the American taxpayers.
 Most respondents do not view the CRP as a serious cost problem to the federal government.

 The cost of making the transition from crop production to the CRP has been incurred.
 Respondents do not associate their activities with rural community viability.
 In particular, they do not feel the CRP hurts local businesses and communities by reducing farming related purchases.

-The program financial costs, both direct and indirect, are minimal according to respondents.
+The program's financial costs, both direct and indirect, are minimal according to respondents.
 Few respondents view the direct costs as a serious problem.
 Furthermore, the indirect costs such as the cost in terms of rural community viability are not viewed as serious.